-The example config.py file in the source code distribution contains more examples of setting up traffic generators.
+The example config files in the source code distribution contain more examples of setting up traffic generators.

-H. Available traffic generators
+K. Available traffic generators

 This section describes the traffic generators (listed by their start function names) that can be used in TP-CONF_traffic_gens.